Pedestrian access to the building is via two entry points: the main Gore Street entrance and secondary entrances in Rose Street.

 Security cameras are installed in most common areas to protect against damage and theft.

-The cameras are also used to detect breaches of the Owners Corporation rules and can be made available to residents for a fee in those instances where police have been notified.
+The cameras are also used to detect breaches of the Owners Corporation rules and can be made available to residents for a fee where an incident has been reported to the police.